benlue/coServ/README.md

 ## Why coServ
 Web applications are getting complicated day by day.
 Without a proper platofrm, web app developement could be a very time consuming task.
 So choosing the "right" plaftorm may be the #1 issue before you even start any coding efforts.
 If you're not satisfied with the existing platforms, maybe you're looking for a web platform like coServ.

 coServ intends to minimize any programming overhead by reducing repetition, removing extra rounds of code generation or compilation, and shortening the development pipeline.
-Every development construct is intutive and requires skills nohting more than HTML, CSS or Javascript.
+Every development construct is intutive and requires skills no more than HTML, CSS or Javascript.

 coServ offers the following features that could be good for developer's health:

-* The practice of HTML codeing becomes the same as node.js coding.
+* The practice of HTML coding becomes the same as node.js coding.
 Developers use modules, libraries or functions to render HTML codes.

 * Web pages are divided into smaller HTML fragments rendered by special node.js modules call palets.